Symmetrization of Wannier Hamiltonian and matrices

 for proj_str in ["s","p"]:

-proj = Projection(position_num=positions, orbital=proj_str, spacegroup=spacegroup)
+proj = Projection(position_num=positions, orbital=proj_str, spacegroup=spacegroup, rotate_basis=False)

 # print (f"adding projection {proj} ({pos} {suborbital})")